Lawrence-Mak/Sales-Analysis-Project/README.md

 3. **Converting 'Date' to Datetime Format:**
    - The 'Date' column was converted to the datetime64 data type for better handling of date-related operations.
 4. **Updated Data Information:**
-   - After the data cleaning steps, the dataset information was displayed again to confirm the changes.
+   - After the data cleaning steps, the dataset information is displayed again to confirm the changes.

 A preview of the dataset: